madpsy/xpa125b_controller/README.md

 + setrigctlmode mode=[mode] ('mode' depends on radio - rigctl only)
 + setrigctlptt ptt=[0|1] (rigctl only)

 Note: There are no commands to get current states over serial.
-The reason being all state changes are sent over serial when they occur so you just need to parse them.
+The reason being all state changes are printed when they occur so you just need to parse and track them as they appear.

 # Valid HTTP POST paths: